technicat/resume/README.md

 ## License

-The Gauche scripts are MIT License, but my résumé is not to be fiddled with (make your own!) and not for consumption in recruiter databases.
+The Gauche scripts are MIT License.
+Feel free to use my résumé as a template, but recruiters, keep your mitts off!